jsettlers/settlers-remake/README.md

 ## Developer's Guide

-This project can be built using the [Eclipse IDE](http://www.eclipse.org).
+This project can be built using the [Eclipse IDE](http://www.eclipse.org) (versions Luna and Mars are tested).
 The development process follows the [Fork & Pull](https://help.github.com/articles/using-pull-requests/#fork--pull) principle.

 ### A Word in Advance
 The code of this project has grown over years.
 Furthermore, I never expected this project to get so far.
 However, I want to make clear that I know there is still a lot to do and that some parts of the code need to evolve.
 Therefore I'm glad you want to help.
 If you find ugly code, you know a better way to do something or you think the architecture needs to be changed, feel free to tell me.
 Feel free to open tickets for these proposals, so everybody can have a look on them and share their opinion.